 I became a teacher as a second career after deciding that I wanted a more rewarding career than sitting in an office.
 I have worked mainly in special schools across a range of ages.

 I have been a member of Voice for most of my teaching career.
 I initially attended annual conferences and from my contacts there became involved as a Field Officer, initially in Warwickshire and now in Yorkshire and the North East since relocating in 2005.

 I am honoured to be President and I am looking forward to working with the other National Officers to lead the union.

 Honorary Treasurer: Margaret Volpé

-General Secretary: Deborah Lawson
+Assistant General Secretary (Voice Section): Deborah Lawson

 Click here to read more about Deborah Lawson.